DatoCMS

 DATOCMS_PROJECT_ID="..."

 DatoCMS uses webhooks to synchronize data.
-To work with Stackbit in local development, the easiest method is to use an ngrok tunnel and pass the tunnel URL when running stackbit dev.
+To work with Netlify Create in local development, the easiest method is to use an ngrok tunnel and pass the tunnel URL when running stackbit dev.

 After signing up for an ngrok account, install the agent on your machine.